The larger Ban Gioc waterfall in Cao Bang Province, northern Vietnam.

 *Itineraries: Most travelers use the following itineraries to structure their Cao Bang trip: Na Hang District in Tuyen Quang Province – Ba Be freshwater lake in Bac Kan Province – Ban Gioc Falls in Cao Bang Province or Ha Giang Province – Cao Bang Province – Thai Nguyen Province – Hanoi.

 *Additional information for photographers:

-Me Pia Pass, a cascading 14-storey slope along the 4A national route, connecting Xuan Truong Commune to the center of Bao Lac District of Cao Bang Province, is a must-visit for adventurous travelers or avid photographers.
+Me Pia Pass, a cascading 14-story slope along the 4A national route, connecting Xuan Truong Commune to the center of Bao Lac District of Cao Bang Province, is a must-visit for adventurous travelers or avid photographers.